chrisnevers/bidirectional-typechecking/docs/src/overview.md

 # Overview

 This language has a syntax like OCaml/F#.
-It's type system is based off of [Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism](https://www.cl.cam.ac.uk/~nk480/bidir.pdf).
+It uses strict evaluation by default, but also supports lazy evaluation.
+The type system is based off of [Complete and Easy Bidirectional Typechecking for Higher-Rank Polymorphism](https://www.cl.cam.ac.uk/~nk480/bidir.pdf).
-It is indentation sensitive.
+This language is indentation sensitive.

+# Installation and Running

+Run the following the project directory:

+    make

+The `bidir` executable will be placed in `/usr/local/bin/`.

+You can run a file with strict evaluation (the default), or lazy evaluation by specifying the `-l` flag.

+    bidir <filename>
+    bidir -l <filename>

-# Supports
+# Language

-## Expressions

 ### Let